-Two ways to identify whether the deal will work is to identify specific synergies between buyer and seller, and to co-develop a business plan for your company under their ownership.
-This has to be a two way process and cannot be done in a confrontational fashion.
+To identify whether the deal will work, identify specific synergies between buyer and seller, and co-develop a business plan for your company under their ownership.
+This has to be a two way, non-confrontational process.
 Spend time on this joint plan and consider the integration of the companies, the savings and the new opportunities e.g. for sales growth and technology sharing.

-The process can be co-developed with the corporate finance adviser and the buyer so that it is appropriate and not disruptive for your time and for the business.
+The corporate finance adviser and the buyer can co-develop the process.
+This ensures that it is appropriate and not disruptive for your time and for the business.
 Sharing information through an electronic dataroom in a careful, co-ordinated way demonstrates that you can control a process.
 It also builds confidence in your systems and information control.

 Personalities and egos can be an important factor to see if the deal can work.
 Do you believe you can work with and report to the buyer?
-We have seen many deals fall over as the vendor realises he cannot work with the buyer after months of negotiations.
+We have seen many deals fail as the vendor realises he cannot work with the buyer after months of negotiations.

-In these circumstances, pick yourself up and reflect what you have learned from the process and from their approach to business.
+In these circumstances, pick yourself up and reflect what you have learned from the process and from their approach.

-It is only with lots of hard work going into the deal process, and with a co-developed co-ordinated approach, that eventually you too may be singing “we’re in the money.”
+Lots of hard work and a co-developed, co-ordinated approach may eventually lead you to be singing “we’re in the money.”

 If you would like to discuss this in more detail, please contact Steve Plaskitt.